 3 – Ditch Debt

-4 – Build Wealth
+4 – Build a Foundation of Wealth

 As you begin to clear up your debt and start building financial freedom, you’ll want to start thinking about building wealth for you and your family’s future.
 I cover the ins and outs of building a nest egg in this post.